-Appendix D includes the toxicity water quality objectives from each of the Regional Water Board Basin plans.
+Appendix D includes the toxicity water quality objectives from each of the Regional Water Board basin plans.
 Appendix E includes the objectives with strike-out and underline formatting to indicate the language that would be superseded by the Provisions.

 Description of the Provisions

 Pursuant with project goal one listed in 2.2, the Provisions would provide consistent statewide numeric water quality objectives.
 The proposed numeric water quality objectives are expressed in terms of a null and an alternative hypothesis which incorporate a regulatory management decision (RMD).
 The chronic and acute RMDs are set at levels that are determined to be biologically significant.
 Although the levels selected for the RMDs are informed by scientific considerations and are consistent with effect levels often used in other approaches, selecting the RMDs was a policy decision.
 Attainment of the water quality objective is demonstrated when the null hypothesis is rejected and the alternative hypothesis is accepted.
-To reject the null hypothesis, aquatic toxicity tests are conducted, and the organism’s response to the test water (e.g. ambient receiving water) is compared to a control, analyzed using the TST statistical approach.
+To reject the null hypothesis, aquatic toxicity tests are conducted, and the organisms’ response to the test water (e.g., ambient water) is compared to a control and analyzed using the TST statistical approach.

 Pursuant with project goals two and three, the program of implementation in the Provisions provides a framework for application of implementation requirements.
 Most of the implementation requirements in the Provisions apply to non-storm water NPDES dischargers, which include, but are not limited to POTWs, petroleum refineries, power plants, tank farms, aquaculture, manufacturing, boatyards and shipyards, sand and gravel mining, metal mining, educational facilities, food processors, saw mills, concrete manufacturers, landfills, and paper mills.
 For non-storm water NPDES dischargers, the program of implementation includes requirements such as reasonable potential analysis, the use of the TST approach for data analysis, setting effluent limitations, and routine monitoring that are consistently and fairly applied statewide.
-Some implementation requirements also apply to storm water and nonpoint source dischargers that are required to conduct acute or chronic toxicity tests.
+Some implementation requirements also apply to storm water and nonpoint source dischargers that are required to conduct acute or chronic aquatic toxicity tests.
 For storm water and nonpoint source dischargers, the program of implementation includes data analysis using the TST approach and reporting requirements.

 Pursuant with project goal four, the Provisions would require the use of the TST approach as a single, consistent statewide statistical approach for analyzing data from aquatic toxicity tests.
 In addition to establishing consistency statewide, the TST approach is simpler to incorporate into permits than other available statistical approaches used in the past.
-Use of a single statistical approach statewide also ensures that data generated from all programs could be considered and evaluated together for the Integrated Report and other Water Quality assessments.
+Use of a single statistical approach statewide also ensures that data generated from all programs could be considered and evaluated together for the Integrated Report and other water quality assessments.

-The TST approach does not change the U.S. EPA toxicity test methods, rather it is an approach used to analyze the data generated by toxicity test methods.
+The TST approach does not change the U.S. EPA aquatic toxicity test methods, rather it is an approach used to analyze the data generated by aquatic toxicity test methods.
 The TST approach was developed by the U.S. EPA and utilizes hypothesis testing techniques based on many peer-reviewed publications to generate clear “Pass/Fail” results.
-The TST is a directional hypothesis test that tests the hypothesis “does the test organism response in the effluent concentration of concern (e.g., IWC) and the control differ by a biologically significant amount?”
+The TST is a directional hypothesis test that tests the hypothesis “does the test organisms response in the effluent concentration of concern (e.g., IWC) and the control differ by a biologically significant amount?”
 To get a “pass” result in the TST, the response of the organisms in the sample does not need to be equal to the response of organisms in the control to be considered non-toxic.